Atlas-OS/Atlas/src/Desktop/Atlas/3. Configuration/README.txt

 - Notifications
   Default: Disabled
-  If you don't understand what this is you shouldn't be allowed to use a computer.
+  If you do not understand what this is you should not be allowed to use a computer.

 - Power
   Default: Enabled